Snehith1710/Snehith1710/README.md

 > "People don't care about what you say, they care about what you build." - Mark Zuckerberg

 I'm always trying to grow and learn something new.
-Screen writing and making movies are some of my best interests in spare time. ✍️🎬
+Screen writing and shortfilms are some of my best interests in spare time. ✍️🎬

 ### What I'm focusing on 👨‍💻
 I'm actively working on improving my React skills, also focusing on my backend development strengths.